ebuenzli/cleandata/README.md

 The data frame is converted into a dplyr object which simplifies operations on groups.

-The data is grouped by activity and subject, and the mean calculated for each column for each such group.
+The data is grouped by activity and subject, and the mean calculated for each column each activity and subject.

 The data frame is converted back to a normal data frame and "mean_" is added to the beginning of the column names.

 The final tidy data set is then written into a text file.
-The file can be read back into R by using the command: tidydata <- <- read.table("tidydata.txt",header=TRUE)
+The file can be read back into R by using the command: tidydata <- read.table("tidydata.txt",header=TRUE)